Home

 The basic foundation underlying Freemasonry is morality.
 If you are still unsure, ask your local Masonic lodge to give you a tour of the lodge.

-In my lifetime, at least, I have never heard or read in any of the media of any shocking acts perpetrated by a Masonic lodge.
-It is possible, however, that the perpetrator of such an act might be a Mason, just as he might be black or white, Christian or Hindu, married or unmarried, or even a Boy Scout Leader or Sunday School teacher.
-However the Masonic lodge, itself, does not tolerate nor condone any un-Masonic conduct, including murder, treason or heinous acts.
+It is of course, possible, however, that the perpetrator of such an act might be a Mason, just as he might be black or white, Christian or Hindu, married or unmarried, or even a Boy Scout Leader or Sunday School teacher.

 FIND A MASONIC LODGE